-The IRS notifies your bank and you of a bank levy with Form 8519, which is very similar in effect as the Form 668-A(c).
+The IRS Form 8519 you receive may be entitled, "Taxpayer's Copy of Notice of Levy".
+That's because the levy is actually served on your bank, you just get a copy of it.
+Form 8519 is very similar in effect as the Form 668-A(c).
 The levy is not continuous and only affects the money in the bank on the day the levy arrives.
 Your bank will hold the money in a frozen escrow for 21 days before giving it to the IRS.
 So, you have some time to negotiate.

 There are various reasons why your account has been levied so your approach to resolution will vary with the situation.
 In general, to get a release within the 21 days you must